 A number of organizations run by entrepreneurial-minded leaders have pioneered new ideas that put them at risk for huge potential losses.
 For example, the Prison Entrepreneurship Program and Defy Ventures took bets on the potential of ex-convicts to become savvy business leaders.
 Immigration Equality and Scouts for Equality confronted deeply-rooted biases and traditions within and against the LGBT community.
 Partners in Health traveled to an unfamiliar and undeveloped world to build a medical hospital.
-Invisible Children lead a fight against a warlord by mobilizing millennials and Liberty in North Korea facilitates the transition of refugees from North Korea to South Korea.
-These missions are big and bold and dangerous, but the reward is far worth the risk.
+Invisible Children lead a fight against a warlord by mobilizing millennials and Liberty in North Korea facilitates the transition of refugees from far worth the risk.